-As soon as we got the car running and because the weather wasn't suitable for doing anything in the garden we went to the hill town where we're registered as Mr. P. wanted to renew his passport.
+As soon as we got the car running and because the weather wasn't suitable for doing anything in the garden we went to the hill town where we're registered as my husband wanted to renew his passport.
 To get the paperwork started we had to go to the offices of the town hall.
 Although there was a bit of a wait for some paperwork to be completed to start the process the clerk was very helpful.
 Whilst in the town hall office a lady who was also waiting to do business wanted to know what I think of Brexit.
 She was curious about the vote which has resulted in the decision to withdraw from the European Union.
 To the lay person it all seems very complicated with lots of implications for the economy, trade and freedom of movement.
 The Italian people have their own constitutional referendum on reforming the government (although not, in fact, about making any decision to leave the EU) on the 4th December.
 Listening to my husband's family debating it over the lunch table was fascinating.

 It was market day in town although most of the stalls are in an area outside the town walls and not in the main town hall square so it wasn't busy.
 In the piazza was a fish stall, a fruit and vegetable stall and a stall selling clothes, linen, blankets and other soft furnishings.
 Last year I bought some blankets from this trader.
 It was misty up in this hill town so the photos are not very bright.